Popcorn & Chat

 What kind of movies do Popcorn & Chat stream?

 The movies are relevant to specific social issues.
 We keep our genres pretty broad when doing our research.
-They are all kid-friendly though parents are advised to check parent guides on their own to determine whether to allow their children to attend.
+Parents are advised to check parent guides on their own to determine whether to allow their children to attend.

 Are Popcorn & Chat events virtual or in-person?